cgarner1/Deep-Q-Maze-Game/readme.md

 ```

-2. Have model choose either a random action or a learned action based on agent's epsilon value (more information in "How Does it Work?" section)
+2. Have model choose either a random action or a learned action based on agent's epsilon value (epsiolon is the probability of the agent to take a random action to gain new knowledge, or to attempt to use the Nueral Net to attempt the bets possible move)
 ```python
 action = agent.act(state)
 ```